Skip to main content

 A Deeper Look at Quality Control Standards

-The table below breaks down specific measures, many derived from USP standards, and their direct physiological relevance to a patient undergoing hormone or peptide therapy.
+The table below breaks down specific quality control measures, many derived from USP standards, and their direct physiological relevance to a patient undergoing hormone or peptide therapy.
 The variation in how states mandate and inspect for these measures is the central issue in regulatory divergence.

 Quality Control Measure Technical Specification Physiological Rationale & Clinical Importance